koray9012/Mars-rover/README.md

 Kicad
 Hack Club Macondo

-Btw thank you for the pinecil Hack Club :)
+Btw thank you for the Power Supply Hack Club :)